 Name: X-RapidAPI-Key, Value: YOUR_API_KEY

-Click the PREVIEW button.
+Click the PREVIEW button to retrieve the data from Wayfair and preview them.
 Flatten and expand the nested datasets and delete the columns that are not required.
 Then click IMPORT.

 Note: The endpoint will return several thousands of distinct data–more than the limit Google Sheets can handle.
 So, it is recommended that some datasets are deleted and imported separately.